- Chart

 Core Business Areas

-- NextEra Energy Resources: This segment is the largest generator of renewable energy from wind and solar in the world.
-It develops, constructs, and operates clean energy projects across the United States and Canada, and also includes natural gas pipelines and storage facilities.
+- Nextera Energy Resources: This segment is a leading generator of renewable energy from wind and solar, and is the world's largest producer of wind energy.
+It also develops, constructs, and operates clean energy projects across North America, including battery storage and natural gas pipelines.

-- NextEra Energy Transmission: This segment invests in and operates rate-regulated transmission assets, which are critical for moving electricity from generation sources to customers.
+- Nextera Energy Transmission: This segment invests in and develops transmission infrastructure, which is crucial for connecting renewable energy sources to the grid and ensuring grid reliability.

 Leadership and Structure